 Your insurance adjuster will be able to help you understand your claim, as well as what may or may not be covered.
 If you've asked all the right questions before a major claim and took the right home insurance for your lifestyle and needs, your preparation will pay off because you will be in the best position to get the most money for your loss and damages, and will avoid surprises.

 It definitely pays to have some peace of mind knowing you chose the right coverage as well as knowing what your obligations would be after a loss.
-Have the conversation with your representative about your insurance coverages today so you can rest easy if stormy weather heads your way.
+Have a conversation with your representative about your insurance coverages today so you can rest easy if stormy weather heads your way.